Panzerschrek/U-00DC-Sprache/source/docs/en/fundametal_types_operations.rst

 The first operand is a shifted value, the second - number of bits to shift.

 ``<<`` operator performs left shift.
-Most left bits are missing, most right bits are replaced by zeros.
+The most left bits are missing, the most right bits are replaced by zeros.

 ``>>`` operator performs right shift.
-Most right bits are missing, most left bits are replaced by 0 (for unsigned types) or by sign bit (for signed types).
+The most right bits are missing, the most left bits are replaced by 0 (for unsigned types) or by sign bit (for signed types).

 ***********
 *size_type*
 ***********

 ``size_type`` is a built-in alias for one of unsigned integer types.
-It points to a type with size equal to size of pointer on the target platform.
+It aliases to a type with size equal to size of pointer on the target platform.
 It is used in containers code, for indexing, etc.

 ************